dialog-semiconductor/BLE_SDK6_examples/IR_remote/readme.md

 ### Modify the command

-- As explained, current program receives byte array and correspondingly encodes to proper IR control signal sequence.
+- As explained, the program receives a byte array and correspondingly encodes it to a proper IR control signal sequence.
 The message handling is done in function
-**user_svc1_long_val_wr_ind_handler** in user_custs1_impl.c, which has the implementation of handlers in custom1 profile.
+**user_svc1_long_val_wr_ind_handler** in user_custs1_impl.c, which implements the handlers of the custom1 profile.
 - Users can add switch case for new custom protocols or re-define what to do with received data on the characteristics on own preference.
 ## Known Limitations